corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/csde.md

 Each of these tasks has a dependency on the previous.
 So, if you run 3, it also runs 1 and 2.

 {{< note >}}
 You only need to run `5-vNodeSetup` the first time you upload your CPI to the corda cluster.
 On subsequent builds, you can just run `4-deployCPIs`.
-(Note, `5-vNodeSetup` would have no effect if the virtual nodes have already been set up, it will not try to recreate them.)
+(Note, `5-vNodeSetup` has no effect if the virtual nodes have already been set up.
+It will not try to recreate them.)

 #### csde-queries